 Although the global economic crisis has put many people off the idea of starting their own business, there’s still no time like the present to work towards your goals, and if your goal is to start your own business, then the following five tips are aimed at you.

 Establish a clear vision

 Before anything else, establish a clear vision of your business as having a clear vision of what you hope to achieve is essential.
-A vision is what encourages business owners to succeed and should be what motivates you to mould you ideas into something concrete.
+A vision is what encourages business owners to succeed and should be what motivates you to mold your ideas into something concrete.
 Write your ideas down and work with them to establish a simple vision of your business.
-If your vision is complex and complicated it can prove difficult to keep on a path to success, keep things simple and don’t try to solve too many problems at the same time.
+If your vision is complex and complicated it can prove difficult to keep on a path to success, keep things simple, and don’t try to solve too many problems at the same time.

 Set yourself reasonable goals and don’t forget milestones

 One of the biggest mistakes commonly made when starting a business is to set oneself unreasonable goals.
 As with your vision, keep your goals simple and reasonable, once you’ve achieved them you can then create bigger and grander goals.
 You also have to remember that when you’re starting a business you’re working against the clock, which doesn’t mean you should push yourself to achieve unrealistic milestones, but more so that you have to set yourself milestones that you feel are achievable.

 Make a clear business plan

 Having a clearly defined business plan and strategy in place is essential, there’s no other way to look at it and the majority of businesses that fail to take flight are those that have been set up without adequate planning.
 Whilst it’s essential to have a clearly defined business plan and strategy, it’s also important to be able to ‘pivot’.
 This is the ability to adjust your business plan and strategy when required, which you’ll find necessary to do at some point.